cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Mason Meredith: I contributed to the first addition of functional requirements, changes to sections 3-4, additions to sections 2-5, addition of user class flowcharts, addition to Sections 3 and 5, and addition of the menu diagram.

 Daniel LaBorde: completed section 5 of our SRS document

+Stephen Harb: I contributed early content to the SRS sections and did rewrites for secitons 1,2,3 as well as first document edits.

 ####10/24/16 –
 Chris Gore, Mason Meredith – Spent meeting discussing and getting acquainted with the Unity engine.